Collagen Peptides for Youthful Skin, Cellulite, Stretch Marks, Hair, Nails & Even Arthritis. Collagen Benefits Are Amazing

 Taking collagen an hour before exercise or even rehabilitation activities can boost the collagen formed in the joints and thereby help accelerate recovery (23).

 It is worth noting that joint overuse causes wear & tear, a condition called osteoarthritis.
 A condition that improves with collagen supplementation.

-Collagen is a major protein in our body responsible for so many important function, like skin structure, strengthening our bones, teeth, joints, boosting our muscle mass, and so much more.
+Collagen is a major protein in our body responsible for so many important functions, like skin structure, strengthening our bones, teeth, and joints, boosting our muscle mass, and so much more.